 Clicking the workflow button triggers the transmission of data, and the mark you select determines what data is sent.
 For that reason, the button is unavailable (grayed out) until you select a mark.
 If you’ve selected a mark but the button is still unavailable, verify that you’ve selected a mark on a valid viz for the workflow.
 If you aren’t sure which vizzes are valid, check with the dashboard author.

-Depending on their configuration, some workflows might be long-running operations that do not complete immediately.
+Depending on their configuration, some workflows might be long-running operations that don't complete immediately.
 If you’re unable to determine whether the workflow you selected is working as expected, check with the dashboard author or your Salesforce admin.

 Troubleshoot a workflow